getzola/zola/docs/content/documentation/getting-started/installation.md

 ### Fedora

-Zola is available in official repositories since Fedora 29.
+Zola has been available in the official repositories since Fedora 29.

 ```sh
 $ sudo dnf install zola